This report was originally published Sept. 15, 2016.

-This gave us a picture of what our spending would look like in the short-term.
-That way we could understand what “bare minimum,” or the lowest amount of money we could have on hand, really was.
+Budgeting software will give you a picture of what your spending needs to look like in the short-term to live on half your income.
+It will help you understand what the “bare minimum,” or the lowest amount of money you must have on hand, really is.

-While it’s tempting live on that bare minimum, it wouldn’t be feasible in the long-term.
-As we all know, accidents happen, cars break down, hospital visits come up.
+But while it may be tempting to live on that bare minimum, it wouldn’t be feasible in the long-term.
+As you know, accidents happen, cars break down, and hospital visits come up.
 While it may not happen today, emergencies can happen at any point when we are least expecting it.

-Living on half your income must also come with a serious discussion around emergency savings.
-Especially if your ultimate goal is to place 50 percent of your income towards paying down debt.
-Or, boosting a savings account you won’t be able to easily access.
+Living on half your income must also come with a serious discussion around emergency savings, especially if your ultimate goal is to place 50% of your income toward paying down debt, or boosting a savings account you won’t be able to easily access.

 The amount of your emergency savings is up to you.
-We use the amount of money we would need to cover our health insurance’s out-of-pocket expense requirement ($5,000 per family) as our starting mark.
-Others suggest three to nine months of your current salary in case of a layoff.
+For instance, you could start by saving the amount you would need to cover your health insurance’s out-of-pocket expense requirement.
+Or you could strive to save the equivalent of three to nine months of your current salary in case of a layoff.

-Kelly-Ann Reynolds and her husband graduated college just a year ago when they decided to live off half of their income on their family farm.
+Kelly-Ann Reynolds and her husband graduated college just a year before deciding to live off half of their income on their family farm.

 Learning how to live on half their income meant cutting out cable, eating out only once a month, and doing the repairs for their home themselves.